Last Updated on 2026-06-16 by Daev Roehr

 Wow/flutter, < 0.05%

 Perusing eBay, I immediately tumbled into a BIC 981 with all the key bits intact… minus the alignment jig.
-The 981 was the upscale version of the 960 I had, so this is fate at work, methinks.
+The 981 was a slight upscale version of the 960 I had, so this is fate at work, methinks.
 This unit has the head shell, the LP single play spindle, and even the dust cover, all in good shape.

 The turntable should arrive shortly, hopefully it survives transit.

-For cartridges, I have a rare vintage Micro Acoustics 2002e w two stylus’s, and a vintage Shure V15 /// with the red 35-SE stylus pull.
+For cartridges, I have the rare vintage Micro Acoustics 2002e w two stylus’s, and a vintage Shure V15 /// with the red 35-SE stylus pull.
 These two are still both highly regarded today, and there are still a few meticulous jeweler types that patiently repair and retip these 40+ yr old cartridges and styli.
 So off they went for refurbing and retipping, courtesy of Andy at Needle Clinic: https://phonocartridgeretipping.com/

 (He did a fine job with the refurbing, see below.
 I went with the microridge upgrade, well worth it!)

-The Rebuild:
+The BIC 981 Rebuild:

 UPDATE 1: As insurance, I wound up getting a spare “working 981” turntable.
 If things went well, I would have two working units; if things did not go well I could raid one for parts.